twaclaw/pi-k8s/README.md

 ## Motivation

 Kubernetes (k8s) is an awesome tool.
 It is also a complex beast; fortunately, most of the complexity is hidden behind a few tools and commands.
-Most of the time, developers have to deal only with the application logic, and this logic can be expressed on a nice, declarative way.
+Developers have to deal only with the application logic, and this logic can be expressed on a nice, declarative way.

 Nowadays, it is possible to start experimenting with k8s either with a single node solution (such as [Minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/)), or with one of the  fully-managed cluster solutions offered by major cloud providers.
 In the former case, the complexity of creating a cluster is non-existent (there is not cluster), and in the latter case is taken care of by the vendor.

- Then why to bother with your own cluster?
-Well, because this complexity is also fun.
-XXXX Solutions are more fleixible and provide a larger degree of control, or you might have restrictions (e.g. that your cluster has to be on premises, or you just want to learn, and so on.)
-Tools for creating your own cluster include kubeadmin, rancher, and ..
+ Then why to bother setting up your own cluster?
+On the one hand, full control solutions (e.g. kubeadm, kubespray) are more flexible and provide finer tunning possibilities.
+Doing it on a [Raspberry Pi Cluster](https://github.com/twaclaw/pi-cluster) is just for the sake of learning and having fun.

 ## Prerequisites